The Essence of Lombardian Cuisine

 Uccelli Scappati

-One of Brescia’s most popular dishes, uccelli scappati, is not actually made with birds, as the name would suggest.
+One of Brescia’s most popular dishes, uccelli scappati, is not made with birds, as the name would suggest.
 Instead, pork or veal is stuffed with sage, wrapped in pancetta, and placed on skewers.
-The skewers of meat are then sautéed in brown butter and wine, then served with polenta.
-Uccelli scappati means escaped birds and is so named because game bird hunters traditionally prepare the dish when they had an unsuccessful bird hunt and were forced to turn to other meats.
+The skewers of meat are then sautéed in brown butter and wine and then served with polenta.
+Uccelli scappati means escaped birds and is so named because game bird hunters traditionally prepare the dish when they have an unsuccessful bird hunt and are forced to turn to other meats.

 Spiedo Bresciano